albusfangautonomy/control_notes/notes/frequency-response.md

 ---

 ## Time Delays
+In Continuous time domain, time delay is essentially an infinite poles.
+Root locus, LQR, $$H_{infinity}$$ wouldn't work for systems with time delays, since it is of infinite state.
+We can solve this by using [Pade Approximation](./techniques.html).

 ### Non-distorting Delays
 Every frequency is delayed by the same amount, the shape of the signal doesn't change (transport delay).

 ### Distorting Delays
 Each frequency of a given signal is delayed by a different amount, given by the Bode plot.

 ### Time Delay Issues
+0. Pure time delays (transport delays) shifts the phase plot down, reducing the phase margin.
 1. Controller has to use old information.
 2. Controller has to predict the future - effectively lowers sample time and erodes phase margin.
 3. As a result, the system becomes laggy.